Helixa Cred Score: A Dynamic Credibility Framework for Autonomous AI Agents

 Cred Scores are not only computed off-chain - they are published onchain via the CredOracle contract (0xD77354Aebea97C65e7d4a605f91737616FFA752f on Base mainnet).
 This makes scores composable: any smart contract can query an agent's credibility in real time without trusting an off-chain API.

-The oracle is updated hourly by the Helixa indexer.
-Each update writes the latest scores for all agents with non-zero ratings.
+The oracle is designed for periodic updates by the Helixa indexer.
+Each update writes the latest scores for eligible agents.
 The contract exposes:

 function getScore(uint256 tokenId) external view returns (uint8 score, uint40 updatedAt);